Helsinki and Tallinn: Baltic Sisters

 The island that guarded Helsinki's harbor for centuries is now a popular park, with delightful paths, fine views, and a visitors center.
-On a sunny day, it's a delightful place to stroll among hulking buildings with recreating Finns.
+On a sunny day, it's a wonderful place to stroll among hulking buildings with recreating Finns.
 The island has one good museum and several skippable smaller museums, including a toy museum and several military museums.

 This is a handy option for a good, traditional sauna with a coarse and local crowd.
 Pay for a towel, find a locker, strip (keep the key on your wrist), and head for the steam.
 Cooling off is nothing fancy — just a bank of cold showers.
-A woman in a fish-cleaner's apron will give you a wonderful scrub with Brillo pad-like mitts, and you can relax with the beer-drinking regulars on the sidewalk just outside.
+A woman in a fish-cleaner's apron will give you a wonderful full-body scrub with Brillo pad-like mitts, and you can relax with the beer-drinking regulars on the sidewalk just outside.

 Sailing from Helsinki to Tallinn